AtomicSPI

 For a deeper dive into the AtomicSPI projects, check out their individual pages:

-Other directions explored in the project include studies on latent disentanglement of the conformational space (Klindt et al., 2024) and a general approach to solve inverse problems in protein space using diffusion-based priors (Levy et al., 2024).
+Other directions explored in the project include studies on latent disentanglement of the conformational space and a general approach to solve inverse problems in protein space using diffusion-based priors.

 Acknowledgements

-This project sprung from discussions with Nina Miolane, following our initial work described in (Miolane et al., 2020).
+This project sprung from discussions with Nina Miolane, following our initial work on cryo-EM image models.
 This project was supported by the LDRD program at SLAC from 2021 to 2024.

 References